 Running

 The most critical feature of a running pack is a low-profile design that hugs close to your back and keeps things from bouncing around too much while you’re out and about.
 Low weight and easy access to water and food are great too.
-Many running packs have bladder integration, so you don’t have to fuss with water bottles (ex.
-Osprey Duro 15).
+Many running packs have bladder integration, so you don’t have to fuss with water bottles.
 Oftentimes running and cycling daypacks use perforated webbing rather than solid straps to regulate body temperature and prevent chafing.
 Typically you’ll want to keep it at the sub-20L mark, probably closer to 6L unless you’re really out there on a trail run.

 Climbing